dropbox/incubator-superset-internal/UPDATING.md

 - [10222](https://github.com/apache/superset/pull/10222): a change which changes how payloads are cached.
 Previous cached objects cannot be decoded and thus will be reloaded from source.

-- [10130](https://github.com/apache/superset/pull/10130): a change which deprecates the `dbs.perm` column in favor of SQLAlchemy [hybird attributes](https://docs.sqlalchemy.org/en/13/orm/extensions/hybrid.html).
+- [10130](https://github.com/apache/superset/pull/10130): a change which deprecates the `dbs.perm` column in favor of SQLAlchemy [hybrid attributes](https://docs.sqlalchemy.org/en/13/orm/extensions/hybrid.html).

 - [10034](https://github.com/apache/superset/pull/10034): a change which deprecates the public security manager `assert_datasource_permission`, `assert_query_context_permission`, `assert_viz_permission`, and `rejected_tables` methods with the `raise_for_access` method which also handles assertion logic for SQL tables.